Antoinebr/spotify-mcp-server/README.md

 }
 ```

+Please note that the value `spotify-mcp-server/build/index.js` depends on the location where you cloned the repository.

 For Cursor, go to the MCP tab in `Cursor Settings` (command + shift + J).
 Add a server with this command:

 ```bash